-Between the iPad Pro and the Surface Pro 7, the iPad Pro has the clear drawing advantage when it comes to pure sketching and drawing.
+Between the iPad Pro and the Surface Pro models, the iPad Pro has the clear drawing advantage when it comes to pure sketching and drawing.
 This is not only because it can utilize the Procreate App, but because it’s companion device (Apple Pencil) has native ‘gestures’ and shortcuts that allow for a seamless and free flowing drawing experience.

 For advanced 3d modeling and 3d animation, you may require a complete workstation with more RAM and graphics chip; in which neither the iPad Pro or surface Pro would suffice… and an alternative such as the Macbook Pro or Asus Zephyr with a Wacom drawing tablet connected to it may work even better.

 In short, if you need something more portable, lightweight, and only for graphic design/sketches, then the iPad Pro is the best choice for those who prefer Apple & iOS over Microsoft & Windows devices.

 If you’re more interested in having a fully functional laptop to both draw and perform daily tasks, internet browsing, and perform non-art related work tasks (such as google sheets), then the Surface Pro 7 is without a doubt the most effective choice.

 Surface Pro models vs iPad Pro for Drawing and Digital Art (Artists)

 The overall build, design, and feel of the two devices for drawing rather than simply the tech specs listed.
 This is because for artists, which device you choose is largely influenced by the overall interface, design, and flow of the creation experience.

 Here are the differences for drawing in comparison of the iPad Pro vs Surface Pro 7:

 |Device Name||Device Type||Compatible Stylus Pen||Pressure Sensitivity||App Compatibility||Operation System|